Variables Project and Workflow

-- system.LastErrorEvent—Stores the last error that was handled in the Entry block.
+- system.LastErrorEvent—Stores the last error that was handled in a block.

-- system.LastErrorEventName—Stores the name of the error that was handled in the Entry block.
+- system.LastErrorEventName—Stores the name of the error that was handled in a block.

-- system.LastErrorDescription—Stores the description of the last error that was handled in the Entry block.
+- system.LastErrorDescription—Stores the description of the last error that was handled in a block.

 - system.WebServiceStubbing— Flag to control Web Services Stubbing (1 = ON).